Governor of South Dakota explained

 History

-From 1889 until 1974, the governor served a two-year term.
-Until the 1940s, the governor was allowed to serve unlimited terms; since that time, governors have been limited to two consecutive terms.
-The gubernatorial term was extended to four years in 1974.
+From 1889 to 1974, the governor served a 2-year term.
+Until the 1940s, the governor was allowed to serve unlimited terms; since that time, governors have been limited to 2 consecutive terms.
+The gubernatorial term was extended to 4 years in 1974.
 The governor and lieutenant governor run on a single ticket.
 The gubernatorial nominee must win a primary, whereas the lieutenant governor nominee is selected at a state party convention.
-After the convention they run on a single ticket.[1]
+After the convention, they run on a single ticket.[1]

-The first governor of South Dakota was Arthur C. Mellette, who was also the last governor of the Dakota Territory.[2]
+South Dakota’s first governor was Arthur C. Mellette, who was also the last governor of the Dakota Territory.[2]

-Two of South Dakota's governors have left office before their terms expired.
-In 1978, Richard F. Kneip resigned office six months before the expiration of his term to accept an appointment as United States Ambassador to Singapore.[10]
+3 of South Dakota's governors have left office before their terms expired.
+In 1978, Richard F. Kneip resigned from office 6 months before the expiration of his term to accept an appointment as United States ambassador to Singapore.[10]
 On April 19, 1993, George S. Mickelson was killed in a plane crash near Dubuque, Iowa; Mickelson is the only South Dakota governor to die in office.
 Mickelson and his father, George Theodore Mickelson, are the only father-son duo to serve as governor.[11]
+On January 25, 2025, Kristi Noem resigned to become the United States Secretary of Homeland Security in the Cabinet of President Donald Trump.

 South Dakota's longest-serving governor was Bill Janklow; he was the first governor to complete two four-year terms, and he did it twice, serving from 1979 to 1987 and again from 1995 to 2003.[12]
 Janklow is also the only person to serve non-consecutive terms as governor.